-Follow some of these simple tips to decrease the possibility of someone breaking into your home while you're away on vacation-even short ones.
+Follow some of these simple tips to decrease the possibility of someone breaking into your home while you're away on vacation or even just for the day.
 If you're going to mention your trip on social media, make sure your profile and status updates are set to private.
 While away, avoid geotagging pictures or adding the location to public status and story updates.
-Have friends or neighbours check in on your home to bring in mail and packages or identify any leaks or hazards that could become bigger problems.
-As a bonus, their visits will make potential criminals think your house is occupied.
+Have friends or neighbours check in on your home to bring in mail and packages or identify any leaks or hazards that could become bigger problems-as a bonus, their visits will make potential criminals think your house is occupied.
+Before leaving your home, even just for the day, check that all doors locked, and windows are shut or not accessible from the outside.